The History of Agriculture & Commerce in Perinton

 Mau, Clayton: The Development of Central and Western New York.
 Published by F.A.
 Owen Publishing Company at Dansville, N.Y. in 1958.

 Morrison, Wayne E.: A History of Fairport and Perinton, 1789-1949.
 Published by The Press of The Journal and Independent at Fairport, N.Y.
 (Fairport Library)

-Part 1 of a four-part collection of essays prepared by members of the Perinton Historical Society and published as Perinton Papers in 1971.
+Part one of a four-part collection of essays prepared by members of the Perinton Historical Society and published as Perinton Papers in 1971.
 Dr. A. Porter S. Sweet, Editor.Edited February 2001 by Perinton Historical Society Trustee; John Jongen